ooni/ooni.org/content/about/data-policy.md

 to allow third parties to conduct independent studies, verify our findings, and answer other research questions.

-Currently, we publish all measurement data both through our [measurements interface](https://measurements.ooni.torproject.org/)and through an interactive visualization called [OONI Explorer](https://explorer.ooni.torproject.org/world/).
+Currently, we publish all measurement data both through our [measurements interface](https://measurements.ooni.torproject.org/) and through an interactive visualization called [OONI Explorer](https://explorer.ooni.torproject.org/world/).

 ### 2.5.
 Third-party services